Tell us what you want

 Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

-The wrecks we see today are an ode to the Red Sea's long history as one of the most important waterways in the world, initially as a trade route between Africa and Arabia, before the creation of the Suez Canal in 1869 connecting Europe, Asia and beyond.
-The Red Sea is like a giant underwater museum with everything from World War II wrecks (like the famous SS Thistlegorm) to merchant ships full of cars, tiles and even toilets.
-In fact there are so many wrecks, with so much to see in each one, that divers continue to be drawn back to the region again and again.
+These wrecks are an ode to the Red Sea's historic role as one of the most important waterways in the world.
+Initially a trade route between Africa and Arabia, the narrow sea became even more integral to international trade following the creation of the Suez Canal in 1869.
+Nowadays, The Red Sea is like an underwater museum, with everything from World War II wrecks to merchant ships loaded with cars, tiles and even toilets.
+With so many wrecks to explore, it's no surprise that divers are drawn back to the region again and again.

-For those wanting to see the 'big ticket' wrecks, Northern Red Sea itineraries cover all the most famous wrecks, including the SS Thistlegorm, Dunraven, Giannis D and Carnati wrecks, as well as some incredible coral reefs in Ras Mohamed marine park.
-While Southern Red Sea itineraries are mainly focused on pristine coral reefs and incredible marine life, there are some fascinating wrecks to discover, including the Tien Hsing tugboat wreck which lies on the Abu Galawa Kebira reef.
-Continuing further south still to Sudan, the wreck of Umbria also awaits.
+For those wanting to see the 'big ticket' wrecks, we'd recommend planning a trip to the Northern Red Sea to cover the most famous (as well as some incredible coral in Ras Mohamed Marine Park).
+While Southern Red Sea itineraries are mainly focused on pristine reefs and mesmerising marine life, there are some fascinating wrecks to discover, including the Tien Hsing tugboat wreck on the Abu Galawa Kebira reef and the Umbria wreck in Sudan.

-While there is a wealth of wrecks resting across Egypt's sea bed, here are our recommendations for the top five wreck dives in the Red Sea:
+There are a wealth of wrecks resting on Egypt's seabed, but some are more enticing than others.
+Read on to discover our recommendation for the top five wreck dives in the Red Sea:

-One of the world's best wrecks, the SS Thistlegorm was a British freighter bombed by the Germans in 1941.
-Today, the wreck lies 30 metres deep in the waters of Sharm el Sheikh and contains a museum of British military supplies, including tanks, ammunition, cars and arms
+The SS Thistlegorm is one of the world's best wreck dive sites.
+This British freighter, bombed by the Germans in 1941, now lies 30m deep in the waters of Sharm el Sheikh and contains a bounty of British military supplies, from tanks and arms to Wellington boots.

-Carrying a cargo of wood, this 100-metre long cargo ship met its watery demise colliding with the Sha'ab Abu Nuhas reef (also known as the Reef of Seven Deaths due to the presence of seven wrecks).
-Resting at 25 metres, Giannis D is carpeted in colourful corals and harbours a wealth of marine life, from moray eels to schooling barracuda
+Carrying a cargo of wood, this 100m -long cargo ship met its watery demise after colliding with the Sha'ab Abu Nuhas reef (also known as the Reef of Seven Deaths, due to the whopping seven wrecks that lie there).
+Resting at 25m, Giannis D is carpeted in colourful corals and harbours a wealth of marine life, from moray eels to schooling barracuda.

-One of the oldest wrecks in the Red Sea, the SS Carnatic also sank after colliding with the Sha'ab Abu Nuhas reef in 1869.
-A steam-and-sail powered clipper, the Carnatic was carrying a precious cargo of gold when she sank - look out and you may just find a coin (albeit, highly unlikely)
+The SS Carnatic, like the Giannis, also sank after colliding with the Sha'ab Abu Nuhas reef in 1869.
+One of the oldest wrecks in the Red Sea, this steam-and-sail powered clipper ship was carrying a precious cargo of gold when she sank, so look out and you may just find a coin (pretty unlikely, but it doesn't hurt to try!).

-Sunk in 1876, the SS Dunraven was carrying a cargo of cotton and spices before colliding with the southern end of the Sha'ab Abu Nuhas reef.
-The wreck now rests at a maximum depth of 25 metres and is broken into three parts, with an interesting swim-through passing two boilers and huge shoals of fish that reside there
+The SS Dunraven was carrying a cargo of cotton and spices before colliding with the southern end of the Sha'ab Abu Nuhas reef in 1876.
+The wreck now rests at a maximum depth of 25m and is broken into three parts, with an interesting swim-through passing two boilers and huge shoals of colourful fish.

-Another casualty of the Sha'ab Abu Nuhas reef, this 100-metre long cargo ship sunk in 1981 while carrying a cargo of floor tiles to Jeddah in Saudia Arabia, thus gaining its unofficial title as the 'Wreck of Tiles'.
-The wreck sits 28 metres down, on the sea bed, and can easily be penetrated, with much of its equipment still intact
+This 100m -long cargo ship is yet another casualty of the Sha'ab Abu Nuhas reef, which sank in 1981 while carrying a cargo of floor tiles to Jeddah in Saudia Arabia.
+Now affectionately known as the 'Wreck of Tiles', the ship sits 28m down on the seabed, with much of its equipment still intact.

 Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.